AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

      X := X + 1;
    end Increment;

-Several properties are specified on this subprogram using the contracts
-shown:
+The contracts are written using the Ada `aspect` feature and those shown specify several properties of this subprogram:

-- The SPARK Global aspect specifies that ``Increment`` does not read and does not write any global variable.
+- The SPARK Global aspect says that ``Increment`` does not read or write any global variables.

-- The SPARK Depend aspect is especially interesting for security, as it specifies that the value of the parameter ``X`` after the call only depends on the value of ``X`` before the call.
+- The SPARK Depend aspect is especially interesting for security: it says that the value of the parameter ``X`` after the call depends only on the (previous) value of ``X``.

-- Functional properties of Increment are specified using the :ada:`Pre` and :ada:`Post` aspects of Ada.
+- The :ada:`Pre` and :ada:`Post` aspects of Ada specify functional properties of ``Increment``:

-   - Increment can only be called if the value of ``X`` before the call is smaller that :ada:`Integer'Last`.
-It is necessary to ensure that the addition operation performed in the subprogram body will also not overflow.
+   - ``Increment`` is only allowed to be called if the value of ``X`` prior to the call is less than :ada:`Integer'Last`.
+This ensures that the addition operation performed in the subprogram body doesn't overflow.

-   - Finally, we specify that ``Increment`` does indeed perform an increment of ``X``, that is, the value of ``X`` after a call is one more than its value before the call.
+   - ``Increment`` does indeed perform an increment of ``X``: the value of ``X`` after a call is one greater than its value before the call.

 GNATprove can verify all of these contracts.
-It additionally makes sure that no error may be raised at runtime when executing ``Increment``'s body.
+In addition, it verifies that no error can be raised at runtime when executing ``Increment``'s body.

 The Programming Language
 ---------------------------------------------------------------------

-At this point it helps to understand the rationale behind the differences between the SPARK and Ada languages.
-The aim while designing the SPARK subset of Ada was to create the biggest possible subset still amenable to easy specification and sound verification.
+It's important to understand why there are differences between the SPARK and Ada languages.
+The aim when designing the SPARK subset of Ada was to create the largest possible subset of Ada that was still amenable to simple specification and sound verification.

-The most notable exclusions include access types and allocators, as well as handling of exceptions, which are both known to increase considerably the amount of required user-written annotations.
-Goto statements and controlled types are also not supported as they introduce non-trivial control flow.
-The two remaining restrictions are side-effects in expressions and aliasing of names, which we will now look at in more detail.
+The most notable exclusions from Ada include exceptions and access types (including related features such as allocators), both of which are known to considerably increase the amount of user-written annotations required.
+Goto statements and controlled types are also not supported since they introduce non-trivial control flow.
+The two remaining restrictions relate to side-effects in expressions and aliasing of names, which we now cover in more detail.

 Limitations